 Vermont Afterschool partners with the Child Development Division (CDD) to offer FREE 3-credit, online courses for afterschool professionals through the Community College of Vermont (CCV).
 This is a tuition-free opportunity for those who are currently working in a regulated child care setting.
 This opportunity is made possible because of a grant from the Child Development Division of the Vermont Department of Children and Families.
 These classes are linked to the Afterschool and Youth Work Certificate, offered by CCV as a way to help youth work professionals advance in their careers.
 We worked with CCV to develop this certificate, which can be completed fully online for a total of 24 credits.

-For questions on courses and registration, please contact Tricia Pawlik at email@example.com or 802-448-3464.
+For questions on courses and registration, please contact Tricia Pawlik or call 802-448-3464.
 Course size is limited to 15 and students must register through Vermont Afterschool (NOT CCV).

 This course is an overview of afterschool education and the ways in which afterschool experiences can impact the development of the whole child.
 The course provides students with an understanding of the history of the afterschool field and examines the skills and training needed to successfully develop and administer high-quality programming in afterschool settings.
 Topics include child and youth development, health and safety, program organization and professional development, family and community, and teaching and learning.

 - Discuss the historical, cultural, and philosophical development of afterschool education.

 - Explore afterschool education in the context of family and community relationships, including the need for cultural competence when supporting and collaborating with individuals from diverse backgrounds.

 - Understand the theories of physical, social, emotional, and cognitive development of youth and describe how these theories relate to the implementation of afterschool education settings and other diverse programs.